italia/eid-wallet-it-docs/docs/en/remote-flow.rst

 When the status endpoint returns **200 OK**, it means that the User authentication is successful and the JavaScript code will use the returned location where the user-agent will be redirect to continue the navigation.

+Even if an adversary were to steal the random value used in the request to the status endpoint, their user-agent would be rejected due to the missing cookie in the request.

 Request Object Details
 ----------------------